rabentall/presentations/README.md

 ## Changing the Engines Without Landing the Plane

 Delivered to the Software Excellence Alliance on 12th January 2022.

+## Learning and Applying the Personal Software Process

+Paper published in ACCU CVU 244, September 2012.